 - b) Incidental expenses are to be interpreted as reasonable expenses incurred by the delegate for telephone calls, newspapers, laundry, public transport and sundry food and beverages.
-The Elected Member is not required to acquit the allowance paid. - c) In accordance with the State Public Service Award 1992, the cash advance will be made to cover meals, incidental expenses, and intra-City transport.
+The Elected Member is not required to acquit the allowance paid. - c) As determined by the ATO Taxation Determination TD 2024/25, the cash advance will be made to cover meals, incidental expenses, and intra-City transport.
 The advance can be sought by the delegate prior to departure for the event.